University Lecturer in Mathematics

 I am involved with other free boundary problems from materials science; of particular current interest are the macroscopic modelling of dislocation arrays in materials, and models of superconductivity.
 The former area is basic to our understanding of plasticity, and the latter has become a major world-wide research area as a result of the recent discovery of high-Tc superconductors.

-More generally, work with industry has included problems in
+More generally, work with industry has included

 lubrication theory, circuit device analysis (thermistors), ship